 1. Plot a pliable business plan to solve problems.

 Your mission doesn’t need to change, of course but solve problems.
 In fact, many businesses keep the same mission for decades.
 However, what the mission means in the context of the changing global economy will likely be far different a few years from now.
 To account for this and build a more flexible business plan, you’ll want to incorporate risk assessments and contingency plans in case a worst-case scenario presents itself.
-At the same time, evaluate the usefulness of different business models and revisit your strategy on a regular basis to see what’s working and what’s not.
+You can simultaneously evaluate the worth of different business models.
+This will enable you to revisit your strategy on a regular basis to see what’s working and what’s not.

 2. Appeal for diverse opinions.

 The next time you face an obstacle, do yourself a favor and reconsider the voices at the table.
 Chances are you’ve been asking the same people to help you solve problems, and that leads to bias and blind spots.
 Before starting any project, you should bring in additional stakeholders to contribute to a wide variety of perspectives.
-Your willingness to hear other voices will illuminate new choices you and your usual meeting mates might never have imagined alone.
+Your willingness to hear new opinions can light up new choices you and your usual meeting mates might never have imagined alone.

 3. Pursue extracurricular studies.